EXCervantes/e-commerce-backend/README.md

 DB_PASSWORD='user's password created during PostgreSQL install'
 ```

-Finally to initialize this application run `node index.js` or `npm start` in the Terminal.
+Finally to initialize this application run `node server.js` or `npm start` in the Terminal.

 ## Usage

-To run the application open the Terminal or GitBash in VSCode and run `node index.js`.
+To run the application open the Terminal or GitBash in VSCode and run `node server.js` or `npm start`.

 ### Video Demonstrating Application In Use